-The goal of the University of Texas at Houston/MD Anderson Cancer Center Hematology/Oncology Fellowship Program Accreditation Council for Graduate Medical Education (ACGME) #1554812150 is to train leaders in oncology.
+The goal of the Hematology/Oncology Fellowship Program is to train leaders in oncology.
 We recognize that these leaders may achieve in a diverse range of domains, including cancer prevention, health policy, clinical care, patient-based translational research and basic science.
 With world class laboratory and clinical research faculty, renowned expert clinicians and a patient base that is unmatched anywhere else in the world, we are uniquely positioned to train a new generation of experts in each of these areas.

 Our fellows are given the structure and supervision required to ensure that each is a well-trained, competent oncologist, and given the protected time required to build the beginnings of an academic career.
 Ultimately, our success is judged by the ability of each fellow to excel in their own defined professional goals.

-Educational tracks have been developed for clarifying the expected clinical and research expectations of each fellow during their training in this program.
-All fellows will be required to declare a training track at the beginning of their second year.
-There are 'Common Elements' which apply to all tracks which are: Master Clinician, Clinical Investigator, Physician Educator and Physician Scientist.
+Educational tracks have been developed for clarifying the expected clinical and research expectations of each fellow.
+All fellows must declare a training track at the beginning of their second year.
+There are common elements which apply to all tracks:

 Following fellowship training, fellows may compete for entry into the Division of Cancer Medicine Advanced Scholar Program.
 This program provides for 100% protected time to concentrate their efforts intensively in an area of investigation and practice started in the fellowship program.
 Completion of the Advanced Scholar Program positions each scholar for success in a tenure-track position in academic medicine.